What Is Juice In Sports Betting?

 • New York Rangers -0.1%

 We can see that for all of the teams except the New York Rangers, the sportsbook is charging a juice or commission ranging from 1.25% to 2.8%.
-For the New York Rangers, the juice is negative, which means that the sportsbook is actually offering slightly better odds than the implied probability would suggest.
+For the New York Rangers, the juice is negative, which means that the sportsbook is offering slightly better odds than the implied probability would suggest.

 Is there juice against the spread?

-Yes, juice can apply to bets against the spread in sports betting.
+Yes, juice can apply to bets against the spread of sports betting.
 When betting against the spread, the juice is typically included in the odds offered by the sportsbook or bookmaker.
 For example, if a sportsbook offers odds of -110 on a point spread bet, you would need to wager $110 to win $100, with the extra $10 representing the juice or commission charged by the sportsbook.

 In point spread betting, the juice can vary depending on the particular line being offered by the sportsbook.
 The juice may be higher or lower depending on factors such as the teams involved, the popularity of the game, or the betting market.

-For a better example we’ll take a look at a points spread bet on the Golden State Warriors with -4.5 at odds of -110 and the Los Angeles Lakers at +4.5 also at odds of -110.
+For a better example we’ll take a look at an NBA points spread bet on the Golden State Warriors with -4.5 at odds of -110 and the Los Angeles Lakers at +4.5 also at odds of -110.
 This means that the implied probability is the same for both outcomes, suggesting it could be a close game.
 With the calculations above, this means the sportsbook is charging a vigorish or juice of 5.26% for both the Warriors and Lakers point-spread bets.

 Closing thoughts on juice betting